paulmooreparks/Xfer/README.md

 }
 ```

-#### Tag PI
+#### Element Tagging - `tag`

-The `tag` PI attaches free‑form classification metadata to the immediately following element.
-Multiple `tag` PIs can be stacked; tags are preserved in element metadata but have no built‑in semantic effect.
+The `tag` processing instruction attaches free‑form classification metadata to the immediately following element.
+Multiple `tag` processing instructions may be stacked; tags are preserved in element metadata but have no built‑in semantic effect.

 ```xfer
 <! tag "experimental" !>